We currently have a total of 87 members, including institutional and individual members. The list of members can be found here for reference:

 - Associate members, defined as young (under 30) or student members interested in learning and sharing information about human rights to water and sanitation

 There is currently no charge for individual membership although there is a graduated charge for institutions (exemption may be granted).
+Individual Members have the option of paying a CHF 100 fee to enable access to Masterclass training programmes.

 Table 1: Shows Categories of Members